shuoor/front-end-challenge-1/challenge.md

 ## Bonus points

 - Easy as pie?
 So add more functionality to cart allowing users to add, remove and change quantity of cart items.
-- Want more challenges?
-Add a filter to show only products `on_sale` or a search box.
 - We like clean and testable code, right?
 Test your application and components, it will be a big bonus point.

 ## What we will evaluate